tuquet/navigo/docs/workflow/element-selector.md

 The element selector is used to identify the elements on the page when interacting or extracting data from the page.
 For example, if you want the workflow to fill a specific form input on the page using the [Forms block](../blocks/forms.md), it needs to know which input elements to fill up.
 With the `input.form-name` selector, it tells the workflow to fill an [`<input />`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) element with `form-name` [classes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class).

-In Automa, you can select an element using the [CSS Selector](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors) or [XPath expression](https://www.w3schools.com/xml/xpath_syntax.asp).
+In Navigo, you can select an element using the [CSS Selector](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors) or [XPath expression](https://www.w3schools.com/xml/xpath_syntax.asp).

 ## Block Selector Options
 You'll find these options when editing a block that requires an element selector to work, such as the [Click Element](../blocks/event-click.md) and the [Get Text block](../blocks/get-text.md).

 ### Multiple
 Select multiple elements that match the selector.
-By default, Automa only selects the first element that matches the Selector.
+By default, Navigo only selects the first element that matches the Selector.

 For example, when using the [Get Text block](/blocks/get-text.md) with `p` as the selector.
-Instead of retrieving text content from the first element that matches the selector, Automa will retrieve all the text content from the matches elements.
+Instead of retrieving text content from the first element that matches the selector, Navigo will retrieve all the text content from the matches elements.

 ### Mark Element
 Mark the element that has been selected.
 Meaning that the element will not be selected if it has been selected before by the same block.